Intimate Relations (1996 film): Inspiration

 The film is based on the true story of Albert Goozee, who was put on trial in 1956 in England.
-He was arrested after his 53-year-old landlady, Mrs. Lydia Leakey, and her 14-year-old daughter, Norma, were found murdered.
+He was arrested after his 53-year-old landlady, Mrs. Lydia Leakey, and her 14-year-old daughter, Norma, were found dead.
 Goozee was tried only for the murder of the teenaged girl (Joyce, in the movie), convicted and imprisoned for life.
 The movie follows Goozee's own version of events, portraying him as an increasingly desperate young man caught in a love triangle between a mother and daughter, although as the only survivor there is no way of verifying if his version of the events was entirely truthful.

 Goozee was released from prison in 1971 but was imprisoned again in 1996, the year Intimate Relations came out, for unrelated sex offences.

+Reception

+In a review that awarded 2 stars out of 4, Roger Ebert wrote, "'Intimate Relations' is about the same sort of repressed sexual goofiness that found an outlet in Heavenly Creatures, that New Zealand film about the two close friends who committed murder together, or The Young Poisoner's Handbook about the earnest young man whose chemistry experiments went entirely too far.
+Its deadpan humor is entertaining, up to a point, but that point is passed before the movie is quite at its halfway point, and then we're left watching increasingly desperate people who are trapped by one another’s madness."